Darkiyus/Simple-String-Encryption/README.md

 # How do I use this?

-Put the Darkiyus-CrypterMain.cs into your project (That's all you need!)
+# How do I use it?
+1. include the Darkiyus-Crypter.dll in your project.

+            right click on your project -> add -> project reference -> browse -> select Darkiyus-Crypter.dll -> ok

+2. specify DarkiyusCryptionLib as namespace

+       using DarkiyusCryptionLib;

-To decrypt or encrypt a string use the following:
+3. To decrypt or encrypt a string use the following:

-    DarkiyusCryption.Main(int operation, string Input);
+       Darkiyus.Crypter(int operation, string Input);

 The function expects two values!
 The first value determines what you want to do: